jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ## Attributes

-Attributes of a plot are modified through keyword arguments.
-The `Plots.jl` interface allows many aliases and has magic arguments.
-No attempt to cover all of these is made.
+Attributes of a plot or its series are modified through keyword arguments.
+The `Plots.jl` interface allows many aliases and has magic arguments to ease this specification.
+No attempt to cover all of these conveniences is made.

 ### Keyword arguments